-It’s common for tech teams today to have their Apache Solr clusters and applications hosted on the Cloud.
+It’s common for tech teams today to have their Apache Solr clusters and applications hosted in the cloud, such as the SearchStax Solr-as-a-Service.
 In the case of a natural or man-made disaster, businesses need to recover their search capabilities quickly and to get their operations live again.
 This is the first in a series of articles about Disaster Recovery for your applications that rely on Apache Solr.

 There are two Rs that guide what type of Disaster Recovery plan is best suited for your business needs.
 These are the Recovery Point Objective (RPO) and the Recovery Time Objective (RTO).
 Although they sound very similar, they are two completely different aspects of a Disaster Recovery plan.
 These define the backup strategy that your enterprise would need, and how often data would need to be synchronized between your Solr clusters that are geographically apart.
 They have an impact on any downtime that your business can have.

 What is RTO?